arj-mat/lua-defs/README.md

 # lua-defs
-Snippet for implementing classes, enumeration and types in Lua
+Snippet for implementing classes, enumeration and types in Lua.

 - Classes
 - Classes inheritance